Timothy C. Hain, MD Page last modified: December 22, 2013

 - Individuals with severe vestibular loss may still return to work, but again the job generally must not require good balance.
 Because persons with severe bilateral loss often never return to night driving, this must be considered when returning to work.

-While balance is poorer than normal, given that normal vision and sensation in the feet and ankles is present, most patients with bilateral loss appear, at least on casual inspection, to have normal gait.
+While balance is poorer than normal (Fujimoto et al, 2013), given that normal vision and sensation in the feet and ankles is present, most patients with bilateral loss appear, at least on casual inspection, to have normal gait.
 Falls are more frequent in persons with bilateral vestibulopathy (Herdman et al, 2000).
 Reading is generally more difficult than for persons with normal vestibular systems, but quite feasible, as the head can be steadied during reading.

 While crutches, canes, walkers and wheelchairs may be necessary in the first 3-6 months, appliances are rarely needed to get about by one year.
 The exception to this general rule are patients with severe loss, who also have other medical problems such as neuropathy or brain damage.
 After 2 years, many patients also have substantial improvement in their rotatory chair tests compared to those done at 3 months, attributed to a combination of adaptation (substitutino), plasticity, and recovery of hair cells that were damaged but not killed.